-MVH also opposes the removal of tails and dewclaws on puppies as an elective procedure.
+MVH also opposes the removal of tails on puppies as an elective procedure.

 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
 Please realize that we make a sincere attempt to see each client on time.